orphanlol/school-cheats/README.md

 Yes, I do.
 However, you should search if the hack exists first before requesting me to make it, and be warned that it might take a lot of time due to my busy schedule.
 Feel free to suggest any hacks for me to work on.
 ## <u>Are you going to add a free Chat-GPT onto here?</u>
 Yes, I am working on it.
 It has been delayed due to openai's buggy api, but you can search for ones online if you want it.
+## <u>When are you going to put a working proxy on here?</u>
+Soon.
+I am working on hosting [Incognito](https://github.com/amethystnetwork-dev/Incognito) on my own server, but it is buggy and I am trying to make it stable.
+If you want, you can research more on the link above.
 # Tips & Tricks
 ## Signing into another google account
 You can sign into another google account if you log out of the chromebook session via another device and logging onto another account.
 More explained [here](https://github.com/UntrustableRus/awesome-school-exploits#add-personal-account)